Junkkah/Auto_battler/README.md

 # Auto_battler

-Python game project for a single-player auto battler (Version 1.1).
+Python game project for a single-player auto battler (Version 1.3.1).

-This project boasts a built-in simulator designed for capturing automated gameplay data.
-The collected data is utilized in analyzing and refining game balance.
+This game is a hobby project aimed at learning Python and various libraries, such as SQLite, NumPy, and Pandas, which are used extensively throughout the codebase.
+It includes a built-in simulator for capturing gameplay data.
+The collected data is then used to analyze and refine game balance, enhancing the overall gameplay experience.

 ## Requirements
 * Python 3.9 or 3.10